Group Sequential Design with Posterior and Posterior Predictive Probabilities: Proxies to the Joint Sampling Distribution

-We prove Lemma \ref{lem1} and derive expressions for $\tau^{_{(n)}}_{t, r}~|~\tau^{_{(n)}}_{t-1,r}$ in Appendix A.1.
-We use the result from (\ref{eq:lem1}) in the next subsection to prove new theoretical results about our proxy sampling distributions that allow us to greatly expedite the design of Bayesian sequential experiments.
-In Section \ref{sec:methods.proxy2}, we also extend the theory introduced here to create a proxy for the joint sampling distribution of posterior predictive probabilities in $\boldsymbol{\tau}_{\text{P}}(\mathcal{D}_{n})$.
+We prove Lemma \ref{lem1} and derive expressions for $\tau^{_{(n)}}_{t, r}~|~\tau^{_{(n)}}_{t-1,r}$ in Appendix A.2.
+In Section \ref{sec:methods.proxy2}, we use the result from (\ref{eq:lem1}) and extend the theory introduced here to create a proxy for the joint sampling distribution of posterior predictive probabilities in $\boldsymbol{\tau}_{\text{P}}(\mathcal{D}_{n})$.
 That proxy augments our proxy from this subsection to yield a proxy to the joint sampling distribution of posterior \emph{and} posterior predictive probabilities in $\boldsymbol{\tau}_{ *}(\mathcal{D}_{n})$.